 • When providing info to contractors, the DoD must inform the contractor of any CUI and mark it accordingly.

-• When providing CUI, the DoD must articulate this fact in all contracts and legal documents.
+• The DoD must articulate this fact in all contracts and legal documents when providing CUI.

 • DoD contracts require contractors to monitor CUI and report classifications to a DoD representative.

 • CUI will be classified at a “moderate” confidentiality level and follow DoDI 8500.01 and 8510.01 in all DOD systems.
-Non-DoD systems must provide adequate security with requirements incorporated into all legal documents with non-DoD entities following DoDI 8582.01 guidelines.
+Non-DoD systems must provide adequate security, with requirements incorporated into all legal documents, and non-DoD entities must follow DoDI 8582.01 guidelines.

-• DoD representatives and contractors will submit all unclassified DoD info for review and approval based on the Department of Defense Instruction 5230.09 before release.
+• DoD representatives and contractors will submit all unclassified DoD info for review and approval based on the Department of Defense Instruction 5230.09.

-• All CUI records must follow the approved mandatory disposition authorities whenever the DoD provides CUI to, or whenever CUI is generated by, anyone other than the DoD.
+• All CUI records must follow the approved mandatory disposition authorities whenever the DoD provides CUI to or generates CUI by anyone other than the DoD.

 How is CUI management changing?

-The Cybersecurity Maturity Model Certification (CMMC) has a meaningful impact on how companies must manage CUI today.
+The Cybersecurity Maturity Model Certification (CMMC) impacts how companies must manage CUI today.
 Gone are the days of casual “self-attestation” for CUI compliance verification.
 The CMMC requires all contractors to pass rigorous third-party audits proving adherence to the new CUI regulations.

 Meeting these regulations requires a significant commitment from contractors, and many of the smaller players won’t have the resources needed to meet the new DoD requirements.